motivepick/-motive-back-end/README.md

 # Stay Motivated Back End

 The service that is going to defeat the laziness.

-Coming soon...
+Try it out on https://motiv.yaskovdev.com.

 ## How to run with external DB